remuskwan/quizorize/README.md

 To request a copy of the current Pre-Alpha build of Quizorize on your iOS device, please head over to this link [here](https://forms.gle/QB14gRb8jx5TJTKe8).

-Note: Supports iPhone and iPad running iOS 14 and later.
+Requirements: iPhone and iPad running iOS 14 and later.

 ### Local Test (on your Mac)
-Requirements: Mac running macOS 11 BigSur, [Xcode 12](https://developer.apple.com/xcode/)

 To run quizorize locally, first clone this repository.